Holy Spider: Iranian government

 On 29 May 2022, the Cinema Organization of Iran's Ministry of Culture and Islamic Guidance issued a statement condemning the Cannes festival for awarding the film the Best Actress award, calling it "an insulting and politically-motivated move".
 The statement compared the film to The Satanic Verses and said it "has insulted the beliefs of millions of Muslims and the huge Shiite population of the world".

 On 1 June 2022, Minister of Culture and Islamic Guidance Mohammad Mehdi Esmaili said Iran "formally protested to the French government through the foreign ministry".
 He also said, "If persons from inside Iran are involved with the film Holy Spider, they will surely receive punishment from the Cinema Organization of Iran."

-Amir Ebrahimi told CNN on 3 June 2022 that she had received around 200 threats since winning the Best Actress award at the Cannes Film Festival.
-"The problem is that they didn't even watch this movie, and they are judging this movie, just from a trailer," she said, attributing the reaction to the lack of freedom of expression in Iran.
+Amir Ebrahimi told CNN on 3 June 2022 that she had received approximately 200 threats since winning the Best Actress award at the Cannes Film Festival.
+"The problem is that they didn't even watch this movie, and they are judging this movie, just from a trailer", she said, attributing the reaction to the lack of freedom of expression in Iran.

+Ban in Russia

+The film was supposed to be released in Russia on May 4, 2023, but was released on May 11, and on May 16 it became known that the distribution certificate had been revoked in Russia due to content allegedly containing information prohibited by Russian law.
+The head of the distributor, Anastasia Starchenkova, refused to comment on the incident.